ai-learning-space/sql-expert/Data Selection (Part 1)/SQL Literals.md

 <aside>

-📖 **Logical Literals** — `TRUE` or `FALSE` values
+📖 **Logical Literals** — `TRUE` or `FALSE` values.

 </aside>

-Theses literals represent the truth or falsity of a statement.
+These literals represent the truth or falsity of a statement.
 When a query is being interpreted, SQL converts them to numbers: `TRUE` and `FALSE` become `1` and `0` respectively.

-For example, we can retrieve apartments that have kitchen:
+For example, we can retrieve apartments that have kitchens:

 ```sql
 SELECT *